 - Fupresa teaching materials

-- When considering the qualification of professionals in the chemistry engineering, mechanical engeneering and process engeneering fields, Fupresa develops and deploy technical contents related to several different industrial processes aimed at industrial metalurgical parts.
+- When considering the qualification of professionals in the chemistry engineering, mechanical engeneering and process engeneering fields, Fupresa develops and deploys technical contents related to several different industrial processes aimed at industrial metalurgical parts.
 These documents are based on good industrial practices, academical knowledge of professionals with absolute market expertise and reputed professional performance.

 Casted versus forged steel